Particular/docs.particular.net/nservicebus/dependency-injection/unity.md

 ---
 title: Unity
 summary: Details on how to Configure NServiceBus to use Unity for dependency injection.
-Includes usage examples as well as lifecycle mappings.
 component: Unity
-reviewed: 2018-12-05
+reviewed: 2020-02-20
 tags:
  - Dependency Injection
 related: